Werner1201/weather_tray-rs/README.md

 ## Future plans and Next up.

 * I plan on making this program more concise, contained on it's own executable, none of this creating a file to load back on the  system tray crate.
+(DONE)
-* Another thing I want to do is to make easy to change the city and the API key so everybody has it's own key.
+* Another thing I want to do is to make easy to change the city and the API key so everybody has it's own key. (done for the API key, now read from ENV)
 * And Last Figure out how to make this whole program assynchronous or a way to create a delay to make another request to the API.